kyma-project/api-gateway/docs/user/mtls-authentication.md

 Learn what mutual TLS (mTLS) is, how it works, and how to implement it in SAP BTP, Kyma runtime.

 ## What Is Mutual TLS?
-mTLS is a security protocol that ensures that both the client (the party requesting information) and the server (the party providing information) authenticate each other.
-This two-way authentication ensures a higher level of security compared to standard TLS, where only the client checks the server's identity.
+mTLS is a security protocol that ensures that both the client and the server authenticate each other.
+This two-way authentication ensures a higher level of security compared to simple TLS, where only the client checks the server's identity.

-mTLS brings the following benefits:
+TLS brings the following benefits:

 - It reduces the risk of a man-in-the-middle attacks, which occur when an attacker intercepts communication between two parties without their knowledge.
 The encryption ensures that even if someone retrieves the data, they cannot decrypt or modify it.

-- The party who receives the data is able to verify that the party that sends the data is actually who they claim to be.
-For example, when opening SAP Help Portal your browser ensures that the certificate that the website presents is valid, confirming you are accessing the official website managed by SAP.
+- The client is able to verify that the server is actually who they claim to be.
+For example, when opening SAP Help Portal (the server) your browser (the client) ensures that the certificate that the website presents is valid, confirming you are accessing the official website managed by SAP.

-- The party who sends the data is able to verify that the receiver is actually who they claim to be.
-For example, if you open an internal company website, the application might request your certificate and only continue the session after it confirms your identity.
+Additionally, with mTLS, the server is able to verify that the client is actually who they claim to be.
+For example, if you open an internal company website (the client), the application (the server) might request your certificate and only continue the session after it confirms your identity.

 ## Understanding How mTLS Works
 Both TLS and mTLS protocoles are based on the concept of asymmetric encryption.
 Asymmetric encryption involves the use of two keys: